metacosm/power-server/README.md

 charge of computing the process attribution.

 Only Linux/amd64 and macOS (amd64/apple silicon) are supported at the moment.
-Of note, this tool needs to be run via `sudo` because power consumption information is considered as security sensitive (as it can enable [side-channel attacks](https://en.wikipedia.org/wiki/Side-channel_attack)) See below for platform-specific information.
+Of note, this tool needs to be run privileged code either via running it with `sudo` (preferred) or giving it access to the read the resources it needs because power consumption information is considered as security sensitive (as it can enable [side-channel attacks](https://en.wikipedia.org/wiki/Side-channel_attack)) See below for platform-specific information.